Seirdy/seirdy.one/content/posts/stylometric-fingerprinting-redux.md

 4. Conform to an opinionated style-guide that you don't normally use in your other writing.

-5. If, after doing the above, your anonymous work still has a reading level too similar to your non-anonymous writing: reduce the reading level by choosing simpler words.
+5. If, after doing the prior steps, your anonymous work still has a reading level too similar to your non-anonymous writing: reduce the reading level by choosing simpler words.

 Stay safe, everyone.